openobjects/aws-build-basestation-env/README.md

-# AWS IoT SDK for JavaScript
+# Build script for the OpenObjects AWS IoT base station environment